aetperf/aetperf.github.io/_posts/2020-07-30-Fetching-AROME-temperature-forecast-in-Lyon.md

 ---

 Since a "small" heat wave is coming, I would like to get some temperature forecast in my neighborhood for the next hours.
 We are going to fetch the results from the Météo-France AROME 0.01 model.
 Here is the AROME item listed in the Météo-France web service documentation:

 > Results from the French high resolution atmospheric forecast model (called AROME) on a grid with a resolution of 0°01 or 0°025 for France.
 Data is updated every 3 hours and available up to 42 hours, with a temporal resolution of 1 hour.

 The weather forecast data are under an [ETALAB](https://www.etalab.gouv.fr/licence-ouverte-open-licence) open license.
-Note that an access request must be made to support.inspire@meteo.fr in order to get some credentials for the Météo-France web services.
+Note that an access request must be made to support.inspire@meteo.fr in order to get some credentials for these web services.

 We are going to use the [PyMeteoFr](https://github.com/aetperf/pymeteofr) package, which is a Python wrapper of the Météo-France web services.
 Note that this package is young and did not reach yet a stable level.